Facebook LinkedIn Twitter

 Regular use over many years of drugs in a class known as stimulants, including cocaine, is associated with lower levels of the brain chemical dopamine, which plays a key role in how the brain processes reward, motivation and pleasure.
 This may explain why these drugs are highly addictive, and suggests that targeting dopamine could help to treat addiction, according to a review of current research published this week in JAMA Psychiatry.

-The review was led by Oliver Howes, of the MRC Laboratory of Medical Sciences (LMS), and involved examining the action of dopamine through detailed analysis of 31 studies involving brain scans of long-term users of the drugs cocaine, amphetamine, and its close cousin methamphetamine.
+The review was led by Oliver Howes, of the MRC London Institute of Medical Sciences (LMS), and involved examining the action of dopamine through detailed analysis of 31 studies involving brain scans of long-term users of the drugs cocaine, amphetamine, and its close cousin methamphetamine.

 Many of these studies used only small groups of people because scanning the brains of drug users is a difficult and sometimes expensive process.
 By drawing together the results of many such studies, this review draws a clear link between amphetamine, cocaine and methamphetamine use and blunted dopamine levels.